Keynote title: Representation Learning as a new Approach to Biomedical Research

 I will conclude with future directions for learning over interaction data and translation of machine learning methods into solutions for biomedical problems.

 Short-bio of presenter

-She leverages these networks at the scale of billions of interactions among millions of entities and develops new methods blending machine learning with statistical methods and network science.
-Her methods have had a tangible impact in biology, genomics, and medicine, and are used by major biomedical institutions, including Baylor College of Medicine, Karolinska Institute, Stanford Medical School, and Massachusetts General Hospital.
+Marinka Zitnik is a postdoctoral scholar in Computer Science at Stanford University.
+She will join Harvard University in December 2019.
+Her research investigates machine learning for sciences.
+Her methods have had a tangible impact in biology, genomics, and drug discovery, and are used by major biomedical institutions, including Baylor College of Medicine, Karolinska Institute, Stanford Medical School, and Massachusetts General Hospital.

+She received her Ph.D. in Computer Science from University of Ljubljana while also researching at Imperial College London, University of Toronto, Baylor College of Medicine, and Stanford University.
+Her work received several best paper, poster, and research awards from the International Society for Computational Biology.
 She was named a Rising Star in EECS by MIT and also a Next Generation in Biomedicine by The Broad Institute of Harvard and MIT, being the only young scientist who received such recognition in both EECS and Biomedicine.
 She is also a member of the Chan Zuckerberg Biohub at Stanford.